Docs / From CRDTs

 The algebraic difference

 CRDTs form a join-semilattice: merge is commutative, associative, and idempotent, but not invertible.
 State can only grow.
 ATOMiK forms an Abelian group: merge (XOR) is commutative, associative, has an identity element, and every element is its own inverse.
-This gives you free undo, constant-size state, and zero metadata overhead -- at the cost of lattice monotonicity.
+In a fit model this gives you algebraic undo, fixed-width accumulator state, and lower metadata pressure -- at the cost of lattice monotonicity.
 If your application needs monotonic convergence (e.g., grow-only sets), CRDTs remain the right choice.